EBIvariation/vcf-validator/README.md

 ## Dependencies

+### Boost

 The dependencies are the Boost library core, and its submodules: Boost.filesystem, Boost.program_options, Boost.regex and Boost.system.
 If you are using Ubuntu, the required packages names will be `libboost-dev`, `libboost-filesystem-dev`, `libboost-program-options-dev` and `libboost-regex-dev`.

+### ODB

+You will need to download the odb compiler, the odb common runtime library, and the sqlite database runtime library from this page: http://codesynthesis.com/products/odb/download.xhtml

+To install the odb compiler, the easiest way is to download the `.deb` or `.rpm` version, in order to be installed automatically with `dpkg`.
+Both the odb runtime and sqlite libraries can be installed with the usual `./configure && make && sudo make install`.

 ## Build